How do you react when a pet dies? We knew the day would come when we would hear about the loss of a pet in our family.

-Our lifestyle has us on the road for the six months we’re in Canada house and pet sitting, working, while the other six months are spent in Mexico, so we get back to visit the family maybe three or four times a year, for a week at a time to be with our kids, grandchildren & the ‘boys.’
+Our lifestyle has us on the road for the six months we’re in Canada house and pet sitting and working, while the other six months we are in Mexico, so we get back to visit the family maybe three or four times a year, for a week at a time to be with our kids, grandchildren and the ‘boys.’

-We’d been back in Ottawa for a week when my wife read me the text message about Winston and then when we found out about Caesar passing away; all the memories about the boys returned like a tsunami.
-Oh yes!, did I mention that during the same window of time that the dogs passed away, our daughter was due to go into labour anytime with our third grandchild which turned out great, and there’s now a second grandson book-ending a granddaughter.
+We’d been back in Ottawa for a week when my wife read me the text message about Winston, and then when we found out about Caesar passing away, all the memories about the boys returned like a tsunami.
+Oh yes!
+Did I mention that during the same window of time that the dogs passed away, our daughter was due to go into labour anytime with our third grandchild, which turned out great?
+There’s now a second grandson book-ending a granddaughter.

-Winston was affectionately referred to as Mr Personality, and Caesar was the stoic, quiet older gentleman of the pair.
+We affectionately refer to Winston as Mr. Personality and Caesar as the stoic, quiet older gentleman of the pair.

-The backyard was huge, well-designed with patio, hot tub, landscaped garden and a huge oak tree, for which both dogs had fun running around in and laying at the foot of to keep a family of raccoons up in it the whole time they were on patrol.
-Winston decided to lay in the big patch of Hibiscus plants to cool off and ambushed the raccoons when they descended the oak tree… he didn’t catch any of them, but once they left they did not return!
+The backyard is huge and well-designed, with a patio, hot tub, landscaped garden, and a huge oak tree, which both dogs love running around in and laying at the foot of to keep a family of raccoons up in it the whole time they are on patrol.
+Winston lays down in the big patch of Hibiscus plants to cool off and ambush the raccoons when they descend the oak tree.
+He doesn’t catch any of them, but once they leave, they do not return!

-The first walk around our neighborhood took about 90 minutes and was a ‘SMELLAPALOOZA’ with at least 75 stops along the way to find out firsthand what was what and where they might want to …. you know!
-They’re big dogs, both about 100 plus pounds, and their piles of poop were bigger than some dogs; I walked them both on a sidewalk and when other dog owners saw us approaching they quickly crossed the street to not meet them.
-I don’t know why they did this as the dogs were friendly and would not hurt another dog unless perturbed.
+The first walk around our neighbourhood takes about 90 minutes and is a ‘SMELLAPALOOZA’ with at least 75 stops along the way to find out firsthand what was what and where they might want to …. you know!
+They’re big dogs, both about 100+ pounds, and their piles of poop are bigger than some dogs.
+I walk them both on a sidewalk, and when other dog owners see us approaching, they quickly cross the street to not meet them.
+I don’t know why they do this, as the dogs are friendly and would not hurt another dog unless perturbed.

 Tolerating the Cat

-A year later had us house and dog sitting with the boys, which meant daily walks along the local beaches in Kincardine and Sauble Beach.
-Winston the Saint Bernard thought he was a fish, as he would run and swim in the water for hours, then when done he’d shake, shake, shake the water off, smile and then roll around in the sand… Caesar would frolic along the shoreline, as he didn’t like to get wet as it reminded him of getting a bath.
+A year later, we were house and dog sitting with the boys, which meant daily walks along the local beaches in Kincardine and Sauble Beach.
+Winston, the Saint Bernard, thinks he is a fish as he runs and swims in the water for hours, then shakes, shakes, shakes the water off, smiles, and then rolls around in the sand.
+Caesar frolics along the shoreline, as he doesn’t like to get wet, as it reminds him of getting a bath.

-Their constant companion for walks was an adopted barn cat named Hunter who’d follow them, but from an appreciable distance, as he was a cat and did not officially go for walks.
-Hunter was always safe with them; they did not chase or terrorize them.
-Hunter tolerated the boys and they respected him.
-As the story goes Hunter swatted both of them really hard when they were puppies and set the rules and tone for their futures; they got the message loud & clear.
+Their constant companion for walks is an adopted barn cat, Hunter, who follows them, but from an appreciable distance, as he is a cat and does not officially go for walks.
+Hunter is always safe with them; they do not chase or terrorize him.
+Hunter tolerates the boys, and they respect him.
+As the story goes, Hunter swatted both of them really hard when they were puppies and set the rules and tone for their futures; they get the message loud and clear.

 The Things I Miss:

-Whining in my ear at 6:30 am that it’s time to go out for a pee, especially when they were at the farmstead, as I’d pee off of the back porch while they were draining their systems as well.
+- The whining in my ear at 6:30 am that it’s time to go out for a pee, especially at the farmstead, as I pee off of the back porch while they drain their systems as well.

-Their dedicated bedside company for Jennifer when she was recuperating from her automobile accident, as the boys slept near her, she in her hospital bed, and kissed her good morning and good night.
+- Their dedicated bedside company for Jennifer when she was recuperating from her automobile accident, as the boys slept near her, in her hospital bed, and kissed her good morning and good night.

-Climbing onto the bed during the night while we slept…we felt them on it, but would not boot them off unless they were snoring really badly.
+- Climbing onto the bed during the night while we sleep, feeling them on it, but not booting them off unless they are snoring really badly.

 New Life in the Midst of Sadness

-The Boys are buried beside each other on the family homestead, and later this fall we’ll plant two trees that’ll become a reminder of them.
-The farmhouse was eerily quiet until three new boys came into the mix – a two-day-old grandson named Quinn, a six-month-old male barn cat, and a three and half month old Saint Bernard puppy named HOMER! ….yes HOMER!
+The boys are buried beside each other on the family homestead, and later this fall we’ll plant two trees that’ll become a reminder of them.
+The farmhouse was eerily quiet until three new boys came into the mix – a two-day-old grandson named Quinn, a six-month-old male barn cat, and a three-and-a-half-month-old Saint Bernard puppy named HOMER! … Yes HOMER!

-Homer is his own man – different personality, terrorizes the three cats and is not afraid of Hunter’s swats and hisses directed towards him, as his paws are as big as the top of my hand from wrist to knuckle.
-Homer’s father is 220 lbs of solid muscle, has a great disposition, so Homer will be a big body guard for the grand kids, and is already the talk of the school bus occupants.
+Homer is his own man—a different personality—who terrorizes the three cats and is not afraid of Hunter’s swats and hisses they direct towards him, as his paws are as big as the top of my hand from the wrist to the knuckle.
+Homer’s father is 220 lbs of solid muscle and has a great disposition, so Homer will be a big bodyguard for the grandkids and is already the talk of the school bus occupants.

 A Final Goodbye

-Lastly, the night that I first took Homer for a walk around the farmstead, he stopped and lay down at the foot of “The Boys” final resting places, sniffed, pawed the ground a bit, whined a bit, then sat up, barked, then proceeded to chase/guide the hens and turkeys back into their shed for the night.
+Lastly, the night that I first took Homer for a walk around the farmstead, he stopped and lay down at the foot of “The Boys” final resting places, sniffed, pawed the ground a bit, whined a bit, then sat up, barked, then proceeded to chase and guide the hens and turkeys back into their shed for the night.

-RIP Caesar and Winston.
-We loved you, and we miss you!
+RIP, Caesar and Winston.
+We love you, and we miss you!